Neeshi14/pneumoniadisease/README.md

 1.  **Download the dataset:**

-    Run the provided Python script, which will automatically download and extract the dataset from Kaggle.
+   Automatically download and extract the dataset from Kaggle.

-2.  **Run the model:**
+2.  **Prepare the model:**

-    Execute the Python script to train and evaluate the model.
     The script will perform the following steps:

     * Load the dataset.
     * Preprocess the images (resize, convert to grayscale, normalize).
     * Load the pre-trained ResNet50 model and modify it for binary classification.
     * Train the model.
     * Evaluate the model on the test set.

-    ```bash
-    python your_script_name.py
-    ```

 ## Model Architecture